tpaulo/COGS108_Repo/README.md

 # COGS108_Repo
-Repository for Data Science class.
+Repository for an Introduction to Data Science class at UC San Diego.